2018 Law & Citizenship Conference

 Pricing & Registration

-The 2018 conference will be held on only one day (Monday, September 17th), with an Introduction to Mock Trial scheduled for Tuesday, September 18th.
+The 2018 conference was held on Monday, September 17th, with an Introduction to Mock Trial professional development on Tuesday, September 18th.

 Digital Case File (Add-on)